laravel/nova-docs/4.0/metrics/defining-metrics.md

 }
 ```

-:::danger TODAY / MTD / QTD / YTD / ALL Range Keys
+:::danger TODAY / YESTERDAY / MTD / QTD / YTD / ALL Range Keys

-You may customize these ranges to suit your needs; however, if you are using the built-in "Today", "Month To Date", "Quarter To Date", "Year To Date", or "All Time" ranges, you should not change their keys.
+You may customize these ranges to suit your needs; however, if you are using the built-in "Today", "Yesterday", "Month To Date", "Quarter To Date", "Year To Date", or "All Time" ranges, you should not change their keys.
 :::

 ### Zero Result Values